 Also read: LGBTQ Travel risk in the Caucasus and Central Asia

 Fare, an organisation combatting prejudice in football, has warned LGBTQ couples attending the World Cup to exercise caution when holding hands, depending on the city they are visiting and the time of day.
-Allan & Associates warns that, despite or perhaps because of an active underground LGBTQ scene in the capital Moscow and the western city of Saint Petersburg, the incidence of homophobic violence is higher.
+A2 Global warns that, despite or perhaps because of an active underground LGBTQ scene in the capital Moscow and the western city of Saint Petersburg, the incidence of homophobic violence is higher.

 Xenophobia and extreme nationalism

 Xenophobic attacks are another major risk as the World Cup approaches.
 There is a small, visible African minority of around 100,000 people in Russia.
 Many are first-generation economic migrants, while some are former students who received free tertiary education in the Soviet Union.
 The Sova Centre for Information and Analysis, a think-tank based in Moscow, found 177 official reports of violence against people of colour between 2008 and 2014, but, again, the number is likely to be far higher due to under-reporting.